Skip to content

 Log.e -> error;

-prefix is the prefix filter parameter, default is no filter.
-Note: Android console logs are voluminous, to avoid affecting application performance and reduce unnecessary resource waste, it is recommended to use prefix to filter out valuable logs. ft-plugin 1.3.5 and above, supports capturing logs printed by Log.println
+prefix is the control prefix filter parameter, no filtering by default.
+Note: The Android console volume is very large.
+To avoid affecting application performance and reduce unnecessary resource waste, it is recommended to use prefix to filter out valuable logs. ft-plugin version 1.3.5+ supports capturing logs printed by Log.println.

-setEnableLinkRUMData Boolean No Whether to associate with RUM data, default is false
+setEnableLinkRUMData Boolean No Whether to associate with RUM data, defaults to false.

-setEnableCustomLog Boolean No Whether to upload custom logs, default is false
+setEnableCustomLog Boolean No Whether to upload custom logs, defaults to false.

-setLogLevelFilters Array No Set log level filters, default is not set
+setLogLevelFilters Array No Set level log filtering, not set by default.

-setLogCacheLimitCount Int No Local cache maximum log entry count limit [1000,), larger logs mean more disk cache pressure, default is 5000
+setLogCacheLimitCount Int No Local cache maximum log entry count limit [1000,).
+Larger log means greater disk cache pressure, defaults to 5000.

-setLogCacheDiscardStrategy LogCacheDiscard No Set the log discard rule when the log limit is reached, default is LogCacheDiscard.DISCARD, DISCARD discards appended data, DISCARD_OLDEST discards old data
+setLogCacheDiscardStrategy LogCacheDiscard No Set the log discard rule when the log reaches the upper limit.
+Defaults to LogCacheDiscard.DISCARD.
+DISCARD discards appended data, DISCARD_OLDEST discards oldest data.

 Trace Configuration